 An attractive, mature, spacious family garden in a delightful residential area, attractively zoned, cocooning the house with a wealth of shrubs, trees and pot plants.

 Supplier of plants to everyone else!
 There is an extensive nursery, and a compact, concentrated garden area.
-All the profusion and diversity you could wish for: a real cornucopia.
-No guided tours.
+All the profusion and diversity you could wish for a real cornucopia.

 Theresa’s Backyard Garden*